-Data annotation partner vs. Crowdsourcing: which is the best choice for your AI project?
+Data Annotation Partner vs. Crowdsourcing: which is the best choice for your AI project?

 Crowdsourcing has become an increasingly popular means of obtaining data annotations for applications such as natural language processing (NLP) or computer vision.
 While it can be cost-effective and efficient for accumulating large quantities of labeled data, it also presents risks that potentially increase the total cost of your AI projects.